YushenHu0326/YushenHu0326.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

+Upcoming PhD in Computer Science at University of Minnesota, Twin Cities.
 Bachelor of Arts in Computer Science & Mathematics at New York University.

 I have gained a lot of experience developing AR/VR/XR platforms working under Future Reality Lab with Prof. Ken Perlin, both on development skills and team collaboration.
 Most of our projects are using Unity's XRKit and webXR.
 Give [these projects](https://yushenhu0326.github.io/projects/#VR/AR/XR) a look!